Maximizing Information in Domain-Invariant Representation Improves Transfer Learning: The MaxDIRep Model

-\paragraph{(2) Inputs and outputs.} The data is given by $(x,l,d)$ where $x$ is the input; we use the notation $x^s$ and $x^t$ to respectively represent the source and target data samples, when necessary to distinguish them. $l$ is the label of sample $x$ (if any), and $d$ is the domain identity (e.g., can be as simple as one bit of $0$ for the source domain and $1$ for the target domain).
-In the zero-shot or few-shot domain adaptation settings, $l$ is available for all source data samples, but none or only a few are known for the target samples. $x$ is the input given to both encoder $E$ and generator $G$.
+The data is represented as $(x, l, d)$, where $x$ is the input, $l$ is the label of sample $x$ (if available), and $d$ indicates the domain identity (i.e., a single bit, 0 for the source domain and 1 for the target domain).
+We use $x^s$ and $x^t$ to denote source and target data samples, respectively, when necessary.
+In zero-shot or few-shot DA settings, $l$ is available for all source data samples, but no or only a few labels are available for the target samples.
+The input $x$ is provided to both the encoder ($E$) and the generator ($G$).
 The DDRep and DIRep correspond to the intermediate outputs of $E$ and $G$, respectively:

-which then serve as the inputs for the downstream networks $F$, $D$, and $C$.
-In particular, DIRep serves as the input for $D$ and $C$, and both DIRep and DDRep serve as the inputs for $F$.
-The outputs of these three downstream networks are $\hat{x}$ from the decoder $F$; $\hat{d}$ from the discriminator $D$; and $\hat{l}$ from the classifier $C$.
-These outputs are:
+which then serve as the inputs for the downstream networks: decoder ($F$), discriminator ($D$), and classifier ($C$).
+In particular, DIRep serves as input for $D$ and $C$, and both DIRep and DDRep serve as the inputs for $F$.
+The outputs of these three downstream networks are $\hat{x}$ from the decoder $F$, $\hat{d}$ from the discriminator $D$, and $\hat{l}$ from the classifier $C$:

-where we list the dependence of the outputs on the corresponding networks explicitly.
+where we explicitly list the dependence of the outputs on the corresponding networks.